Wanna be a Creative Arts Therapist?

 There are also approved programs in New Zealand, Singapore and Hong Kong for anyone considering studying outside Australia.

-Each of these programs has its own character, theoretical orientation and structure.
+Each of these programs have their own theoretical orientation and structure.
 Some are more clinically oriented, some more research-focused, some more experiential and arts-based.
-It's worth looking into the specifics of each program rather than just picking the one closest to you.
-The approach to therapy you learn during your training shapes your practice in significant ways.
+The approach to therapy you learn during your training will shape your practice in significant ways.
+That said, I also want to note that the experiential and practice-based nature of therapy means that you will never stop learning - your approach as a practitioner will grow as you do.
+The course you study is the beginning of the journey, not the end!

 Here's where it gets tricky.
-There are courses in Australia that use words like "art therapy" or "creative arts therapy" in their name or marketing but are not approved by ANZACATA or PACFA.
-Some of these are perfectly good courses in their own right, which focus on specific styles or modalities of creative arts therapy but they won't make you eligible for professional membership.
-Without ANZACATA or PACFA membership, you won't meet the requirements to provide services through funding bodies like the NDIS.
+There are many courses online that use words like ‘art therapy’ or ‘creative arts therapy’ in their name or marketing but are not approved by ANZACATA or PACFA.
+There are more non-approved than approved programs!
+Some of these are introductory courses that give you a taste of therapeutic arts, some are AI slop wrapped in ‘coaching progam’ bundles and some are incredible training opportunities that focus on specific styles or modalities of creative arts therapy.
+The key thing is, that unless they are listed as an approved course on ANZACATA or PACFA’s website they won't enable you to be eligible for professional membership.

 So before you enrol: go to the ANZACATA and PACFA website, check their approved courses list, and make sure the program you're considering is on it.
 If it's not, contact them directly and ask.
 This one step can save you years of study and thousands of dollars in a course that won't get you where you want to go.
-And, once you have graduated and are practising, those great short courses that grow skills in specific modalities may be an option for continuing professional development (CPD).
+And, once you have graduated and are working as an art therapist, those incredible short courses that grow skills in specific modalities may be a great option for continuing professional development (CPD).

 What does the training actually involve?

-Most programs also involve significant personal and experiential learning.
+Most if not all programs involve significant personal and experiential learning.
+There are theoretical components, but this isn’t something you can just read about, you need to do it!
 Creative arts therapy training tends to ask a lot of you as a person, not just as a student.
 You'll be making art, reflecting on your own processes, and developing your capacity to be present with other people's material.
 It can be confronting.
 It can also be profoundly meaningful.

 After you graduate